koajs/path-match/README.md

 [![Downloads][downloads-image]][downloads-url]

 A simple routing wrapper around [path-match](https://github.com/expressjs/path-match).
-Similar to [koa-route](https://github.com/koajs/route) except it doesn't check methods.
+Similar to [koa-route](https://github.com/koajs/route), except it optionally handles methods better.
 All of these routers use [path-to-regexp](https://github.com/component/path-to-regexp) underneath, which is what Express uses as well.